Skip to content

 • Hybrid data model: joins a local seed (crm.users) with live user data from JSONPlaceholder.

-• Multiple environments: switch between DuckDB, Postgres, and Databricks Spark using profiles.yml + .env.*.
+• Multiple environments: switch between DuckDB, Postgres, Databricks Spark, BigQuery (pandas or BigFrames client), and Snowflake (Snowpark) using profiles.yml + .env.*.

 • HTTP integration: compare the built-in FastFlowTransform HTTP client (api_users_http) with a plain requests implementation (api_users_requests).